fbpx

 • Spiritually, a teen is scrupulous, constantly worried that God is angry or disappointed in them for real or perceived failures.

-• Your child shows an interest in art or other creative endeavors, but refuses to explore their creative side because they feel “not good enough.”
+• Your child shows an interest in art or other creative endeavors but refuses to explore their creative side because they feel “not good enough.”

 Excellence vs. Perfection

 Some of these are normal teenage behaviors.
 But taken to extremes, these sorts of behaviors can lead to highly undesirable outcomes, such as compulsive habits, eating disorders, or panic attacks.
-While addressing the specifics of some of these behaviors is best left to a professional therapist, as parents we should recognize when perfectionism is negatively influencing a child’s life.
+While addressing the specifics of some of these behaviors is best left to a professional therapist, as parents, we should recognize when perfectionism negatively influences a child’s life.
 Parents can help curb these behaviors by helping children strive for excellence instead of perfection.
 What is the difference between excellence and perfection?
 Let’s compare the definitions:

+Excellence: The quality of excelling; possessing good qualities to a high degree.
 Perfection: The action or process of improving something until it is faultless or as faultless as possible.

-Perfection consists in the flawlessness of the end product of an endeavor.
+Perfection consists of the flawlessness of the end product of an endeavor.
 Perfection is the A+, the Latin sentence translated flawlessly, the recital performed without error, the sinless life, the artistic masterpiece.
-Focusing on perfection anchors our mind to the end product and causes us to find value in an undertaking only to the degree that the end product is formally perfect.
+Focusing on perfection anchors our minds to the end product and causes us to find value in an undertaking only to the degree that the end product is formally perfect.
 However, since it is not possible for something to be entirely flawless, it is an unreachable standard.
-It thus leaves us wasting ourselves away grasping for something we can never attain while feeling awful about ourselves for not attaining it.
+It thus leaves us wasting ourselves away, grasping for something we can never attain while feeling awful about ourselves for not attaining it.

 Excellence, on the other hand, denotes excelling.
 Excellence focuses much more on the effort than on the end product; it is more about the quality of the journey.
-Excellence is learning from your mistakes, asking questions to clarify misunderstandings, going back over your incorrect math homework to see where you messed up, being willing to experiment with a method to find the best way, seeking out and listening to feedback, intellectual curiosity about a subject.
+Excellence is learning from your mistakes, asking questions to clarify misunderstandings, reviewing your incorrect math homework to see where you messed up, being willing to experiment with a method to find the best way, seeking out and listening to feedback, and intellectual curiosity about a subject.
 Since excellence is more about the way we work, we focus more on the process instead of the end product.
 Since excellence does not demand we meet an impossible standard, we find we can always work with excellence regardless of our skill level.

 Attributes of Excellence

 In my life as a teacher, I have had many excellent students.
 An excellent student is not a student who always gets 100%.
 An excellent student is one who strives to truly understand the course material.
 They ask questions.
 They engage.
-They put themselves out there—sometimes getting the answer wrong or missing the point, but that’s okay, because the reason they are putting themselves out there is so that they might understand.
-Excellent students know that to master running you must first master walking, and that it is okay to trip and fall along the way.
-A student is excellent when you can observe how they grow, and how they positively manage their growth.
+They put themselves out there—sometimes getting the answer wrong or missing the point, but that’s okay because the reason they are putting themselves out there is so that they might understand.
+Excellent students know that to master running, you must first master walking and that it is okay to trip and fall along the way.
+A student is excellent when you can observe how they grow and how they positively manage their growth.
 These sorts of students are vastly more impressive and memorable than those who merely get 100% all the time but don’t demonstrate interest, initiative, growth, or struggle.
+How do we teach our teens to strive for excellence instead of perfection?
+This is a big question that we can’t exhaustively cover here, but the following maxims are a good place to start:

 • Help them understand the value of failure as part of growth